FAQs

 Each year, all deadlines and dates are posted on our website.
 ACE sends acceptance notifications to student-athletes via an email to their duke.edu address approximately one month after the application deadline.

-As part of the application process, you will ask your head/assistant/position coach for a recommendation.
+As part of the application process, you will ask your head/assistant/position coach for a endorsement.
 As you are thinking about applying, we encourage you to communicate with your coach(es) about your decision to apply and any other factors you should take into consideration.
 Once you are accepted into ACE, your head coach will be notified.

 You are required to complete all pre-program registration requirements including visa and vaccination requirements (as applicable to your program).
 You must also complete all online trainings, pre-departure meetings, and ACE surveys by the posted deadlines.
 You can read more about program expectations and the pre-program requirements on the website.